sunfounder/raphael-kit/docs/source/scratch/scratch_1.16_fishing_game.rst

 .. image:: media/1.16_fish4.png
   :width: 400

-When the message "A fish is hooked" is received, let the fish sprite switch between the **fish2** and **fish3** costumes so that we can see the fish biting.
+When the message "The fish is biting" is received, let the fish sprite switch between the **fish2** and **fish3** costumes so that we can see the fish biting.

 .. image:: media/1.16_fish5.png
   :width: 400